-Though more than 70 years have passed, the beaches have not lost their significance, Normandy is now a favorite destination of those interested in the epic landings.
-Especially on the big years, like the 70th commemoration Normandy is filled to the brim with tourists, military vehicles, re-enactors, dignitaries but, sadly, few veterans.
-It will not be too long now before none of the veterans will be able to go to Normandy and only the memorials will be there to tell us what happened.
+Though more than 70 years have passed, the beaches have not lost their significance.
+Normandy is now a favorite destination of those interested in the historic landings.
+Key dates, such as the 70th commemoration, always see the area brimming with tourists, military vehicles, re-enactors, and dignitaries.
+Sadly, after all these years there are few veterans left to attend themselves.
+Before too long, none of the soldiers present at the original landings will remain to recall the events firsthand.

-In this very special drone footage from 2014, the 70th commemoration of D-Day you will see Omaha beach, Batterie de Longues and Point du Hoc in a way you’ve not seen before.
+In this very special drone footage from 2014, the 70th commemoration of D-Day, you will see Omaha beach, Batterie de Longues and Pointe du Hoc.